brightcove/brightcove-player-sdk-ios/README.md

 CocoaPods <a name="CocoaPods"></a>
 --------------

 You can use [CocoaPods][cocoapods] to add the Brightcove Player SDK to your project.
 You can find the latest `Brightcove-Player-Core` podspec [here][podspecs].
 The podspec supports both iOS and tvOS.
-CocoaPods 1.0 or newer is required.
+CocoaPods 1.0 or newer is required and the latest version is recommended.

 When using Brightcove CocoaPods in your project, add `source 'https://github.com/brightcove/BrightcoveSpecs.git'` to the start of your Podfile.